The best settings for Call of Duty: Warzone

 There are no graphics presets in Call of Duty: Warzone.
 The game will try and guestimate reasonable settings for you when you load it for the first time, but you're better off taking control and making sure you're getting an optimal experience.
 This is especially true if you're after competitive frame rates and don't mind sacrificing some graphical fidelity in order to ensure that you've got an edge when it comes to your reaction times.

-I've tested Call of Duty using high settings across our three MSI-powered gaming rigs as well as our pair of MSI gaming laptops to see what sort of performance you're looking at.
+I've tested Warzone using high settings across our three MSI-powered gaming rigs as well as our pair of MSI gaming laptops to see what sort of performance you're looking at.

 As our partner for these detailed performance analyses, MSI provided the hardware we needed to test Call of Duty: Warzone on different PC gaming hardware.

-This leads to the obvious question, isn't 60 fps enough?
+This leads to the obvious question: isn't 60 fps enough?
 While fine for plenty of games, when it comes to competitive shooters, no it's not.
-If you want to have a chance of reacting to an opponent popping out in front of you, then the more frames the better.
+If you want the best chance of reacting to an opponent popping out in front of you, then the more frames the better.

 And yes, if that means some visual fidelity to hit that gaming nirvana, then so be it.
 Picking the right settings to sacrifice is where this guide comes in though because you shouldn't have to make the game look like a potato to enjoy some high-frame rate, low-lag action.